jarbus/Jevo.jl/README.md

 Jevo is a high-performance, distributed, and modular (co-)evolutionary algorithm framework written in Julia.
 It is designed to be flexible and easy to use, with a focus on deep neuroevolutionary applications using [Flux.jl](https://fluxml.ai/Flux.jl/stable/).
 Jevo is designed to be easy to use, with a simple API that allows users to quickly define custom evolutionary algorithms and run them on distributed systems.

+Jevo powers the paper [Low Rank Factorizations are Indirect Encodings for Deep Neuroevolution](https://arxiv.org/abs/2504.03037).
+See `experiments/` for the configuration files.

 > [!WARNING]
 > Jevo is currently alpha software and is under active development.